Astor markhor: Ecology

 The Astor markhor lives in the scrubland and open woodland that clothe the rugged slopes of the mountains among which it lives at altitudes of up to 3600 m.
 It seldom goes above the tree line; in summer it feeds largely on grasses and leaves but in winter it mainly browses on shrubs and woody material.
 One or two kids are born after a gestation period of 135 to 170 days.
 The goats are hunted by snow leopards, wolves and lynx, and the kids may fall prey to golden eagles.

 Status

-At one time C. f. falconeri was assessed as being endangered but it is now rated as "near-threatened" as there are now estimated to be more individuals than was thought at one time.
-The 2011 estimate for the total population is around 5,800 individuals.
-These are divided into a number of sub-populations, only one of which numbers over 1000 individuals.
-The main threat it faces is being hunted.
+The 2011 estimate for the total population is around 5,800 individuals, divided into several sub-populations, with only one exceeding 1,000 individuals.
+The main threat they face is being hunted.
 Even where the animal is protected by legislation as in Afghanistan, poaching takes place and the ban on hunting is not enforced.
 In India it is fully protected and is present in three wildlife reserves, the Limber Wildlife Sanctuary, and the Lachipora Wildlife Sanctuary and the Hirapora Wildlife Sanctuary.
 These three areas are planned to be combined to create the Kazinag National Park in order to protect the Astor markhor and other mammals such as the snow leopard and the Himalayan brown bear.
-In Pakistan, the Astor markhor is present in a number of different wildlife sanctuaries, including the Naltar Wildlife Sanctuary in the northern part of the country.
+In Pakistan, the Astor markhor is present in Naltar Wildlife Sanctuary in the northern part of the country.